How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 Once your system is updated, restart it to implement the changes.

 By default, Webmin is not available in the Ubuntu standard repository.
-So you will need to add Webmin repository in your system.
+So you will need to add a Webmin repository to your system.

-First, install required packages with the following command:
+First, install the required packages with the following command:

 apt-get install software-properties-common apt-transport-https wget -y

 Once all the packages are installed, import the Webmin GPG key with the following command:

 wget -q http://www.webmin.com/jcameron-key.asc -O- | apt-key add -

 Next, add the Webmin repository to your system with the following command:

 Once the repository is added, install the Webmin by running the following command:

 After the successful installation, you can verify the status of the Webmin service with the following command:

 systemctl status webmin